ClaireMargaux/rforphysicians/README.md

-# 🩺 R for Physicians
+# 🩺 R for physicians

-Welcome to R for Physicians, a gentle introduction to coding and data analysis in R designed specifically for healthcare professionals and researchers.
+Welcome to R for physicians, a gentle introduction to coding and data analysis in R designed specifically for healthcare professionals and researchers.
 This project contains interactive lecture notes and practical resources to help you get started with data in R — no prior coding experience required.

 ## 📘 Contents

-The lecture is structured into five main chapters and two appendices:
+The lecture is structured into diffents chapters and appendices:

     Chapter 1 – Getting Started with R and RStudio Learn the basics of R syntax, RStudio, and how to write clean, readable code.